 - Vehicle recognition

 How: Existing CCTV and/or designated MONICA surveillance cameras deployed collect general footage during the event.
-Live footage (heatmap) is transmitted to and displayed on a specially designed dashboard (screen) located in a dedicated control room.
+Live footage is converted into heatmaps which are transmitted to and displayed on a specially designed dashboard (screen) located in a dedicated control room.
 Only authorised staff and project partners have access.

 Why: The data is used to develop the MONICA solutions for crowd and capacity monitoring to improve the security and safety of event audiences.
 Security staff will be able to monitor the crowd of people much more closely and detect emerging episodes at an early stage so they can intervene before things get out of control.
 By monitoring crowd capacity levels, the event venue can ensure that they do not have more visitors than the allowed capacity.